Actionable Book Summary: The Power of Habit by Charles Duhigg

 But it wasn’t always like that, wasn’t it?

-So, how tasks that previously took us months to master are now executed on the background?
+So, how tasks that previously took us months to master are now executed effortlessly?

 According to the research in the book, habits occur because the brain is constantly looking for ways to save energy.

-Basically, our brain is trying to automate pretty much everything we do because this will leave him more time for rest.
+Basically, our brain is trying to automate pretty much everything we do because this will free up more time for rest.
+And it’s doing this in the background.
 More time for rest equals better chances for survival.
-It’s that simple.
+It’s that simple and that’s why habits are so important.

 Lesson #2: Your Choices are Important